Can a dentist pull an infected tooth?

 2) Does a person need to be placed on antibiotics after having an infected tooth pulled?

-The need for a patient to be placed on antibiotics after having their tooth removed varies according to the specifics of the infection/swelling that existed at the time of their extraction, and then at the completion of their procedure.
+The need for a patient to be placed on antibiotics after having their tooth removed varies according to specifics about the infection/swelling that existed at the time of their extraction, and then at the completion of their procedure.

-In cases where little to no swelling is present, or else an abscess has formed (an area of swelling containing accumulated pus) but it’s well-localized and limited to an area inside the mouth and directly adjacent to the tooth, usually no following antibiotic therapy is needed.
+In cases where little to no swelling is present, or else a tooth abscess has formed (an area of swelling that contains accumulated pus) but it’s well-localized and limited to an area inside the mouth and directly adjacent to the tooth (like shown in our picture), usually no postoperative antibiotic therapy is needed.

 ▲ Section references – Hupp